flexera-public/policy_templates/cost/google/schedule_instance/README.md

 - *Delete Instances* - Delete the resources.

 ## Prerequisites

+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+### Credential configuration

 This Policy Template requires that several APIs be enabled in your Google Cloud environment: